kode4food/go-snapshot/README.md

 # go-snapshot
 Simple asset file generator for Golang.
 No recursion, no file system interface, no restore.
-Just generates a big map of byte arrays based on the globs you provide.
+Just generates a big map of compressed byte arrays based on the globs you provide.

 ## How To Install
 Make sure your `GOPATH` is set, then run `go get` to retrieve the